Vladimir Cora: Life

 Since beginning his career, he has mostly lived off his art, teaching classes as well in various places.
 When he works, he is in his studio from morning until night and often does not even go out to eat.
 He remains in his native Nayarit and has never considered living in Mexico City to further his career or fame.
-His routine is early, getting up at 6am to run, then drink coffee to begin painting at 730.
+His routine is early, getting up at 6am to run, then drinking coffee to begin painting at 730.
 He considers himself reclusive and tends to shy away from social events.
 However, he does value connections with other artists and sharing ideas with them.
 When he is not painting he enjoys his aviary where he has a number of parrot and macaw species.

 He has defined himself as a romantic who should have been born in the 18th century.
 He met his wife in 1986 and they eloped.
 They were separated for three years, reunited in 1989 and shortly after his first daughter Adilene was born.
 They did not have the religious ceremony until 1999, with painter Manuel Felguérez and his wife Mercedes as witnesses.
 The couple has two other children, Vladimir and Lica.
-He does not like to fly and prefers to travel in automobile when he has to travel.
+He does not like to fly and prefers to travel by automobile when he has to travel.